JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 </div>

-For enum constants, it's OK to use either uppercase underscore-separated names (`enum class Color { RED, GREEN }`) or regular camel-case names starting with an uppercase first letter, depending on the usage.
+For enum constants, it's OK to use either uppercase underscore-separated names (`enum class Color { RED, GREEN }`) or regular camel case names starting with an uppercase first letter, depending on the usage.

 #### Names for backing properties